TIBCOSoftware/snappydata/docs/aqp_aws.md

 	> * Use the key pair that exists in the region selected.

 	> * If are not already logged into AWS, you are redirected to the AWS log in page.
-Enter your credentials to continue.
+Enter your login credentials to continue.

 	> * It may take a few minutes for the cluster to be created.